Emiliano Martínez: International career

 Martínez was called up to the Argentina senior squad to replace Oscar Ustari to face Nigeria in June 2011.
 He received his second senior call up against Germany and Ecuador on 9 and 13 October 2019; he was an unused substitute for both friendly matches.

-Martínez made his international debut on 3 June 2021, in a 1–1 draw with Chile in a 2022 FIFA World Cup qualification match.
-He subsequently made his competitive debut in a major tournament on 14 June, once again in a 1–1 draw against the same opponent in his side's opening match of the 2021 Copa América at the Estádio Olímpico Nilton Santos in Brazil.
+Having played a full season as first choice goalkeeper for Premier League side Aston Villa, 28-year-old Martínez made his international debut on 3 June 2021, in a 1–1 draw with Chile in a 2022 FIFA World Cup qualification match.
+He subsequently made his competitive debut in a major tournament on 14 June, once again in a 1–1 draw against the same opponent in his team's opening match of the 2021 Copa América at the Estádio Olímpico Nilton Santos in Brazil.
 In the 57th minute, he saved a penalty from Arturo Vidal, but he failed to prevent Eduardo Vargas from scoring on the rebound.
 On 6 July, Martínez saved three spot kicks in a 3–2 penalty shootout victory for Argentina over Colombia in the semi-final of the tournament.
 He went on to finish the tournament with a clean sheet in the 1–0 victory over Brazil in the final.
 Martínez was also awarded the 2021 Copa América's Golden Glove award as the best keeper of the tournament for his performances.

 On 1 June 2022, Martínez kept a clean sheet as Argentina won 3–0 against reigning European Champions Italy at Wembley Stadium in the 2022 Finalissima.
 Martínez was included in Argentina's squad for the 2022 FIFA World Cup in Qatar, and played in each of his team's games.
-He saved two penalties in a shoot-out against the Netherlands in the quarter final, helping his team make it to the last four.
-In the final, Martínez saved a shot from a 1 on 1 with Randal Kolo Muani in the last minute of extra time to force the match to a penalty shootout.
-He later saved a penalty from Kingsley Coman in the penalty shootout, helping Argentina win the tournament via a 4–2 shootout victory after the game had ended in a 3–3 draw after extra time.
+He saved two penalties from Virgil van Dijk and Steven Berghuis in a shoot-out against the Netherlands in the quarter-final, helping his team advance to the semi-final.
+In the final, Martínez saved a shot from a 1 on 1 with Randal Kolo Muani in the last minute of extra time to force the match to a penalty shoot-out.
+He later saved the penalty from Kingsley Coman in the penalty shoot-out, helping Argentina win the tournament via a 4–2 shootout victory after the game had ended in a 3–3 draw after extra time.
 He won the Golden Glove award for his performances in the tournament.
 Martínez also won the 2022 The Best FIFA Men's Goalkeeper award.

-Martínez created controversy after winning the Golden Glove during the 2022 FIFA World Cup award ceremony; he put the trophy to his groin and pointed towards the audience, and then emphatically waved it in the air.
-It generated a stir, and some media outlets reported that he had made a vulgar gesture.
-Addressing this, Martinez said he had done this gesture due to the French fans booing him.
-He also led a conga-line of Argentine players at the locker room making fun of French player Kylian Mbappé.
-During the celebrations in Buenos Aires, fans presented him with a baby-doll with the face of Mbappé.
-Several international media outlets criticized him for these actions, and many accused him of lacking sportsmanship.